Dig That Uranium

-Dig That Uranium is a 1956 American comedy film directed by Edward Bernds and starring the comedy team of The Bowery Boys, Raymond Hatton and Mary Beth Hughes.
+Dig That Uranium is a 1956 American comedy film directed by Edward Bernds and starring the comedy team of The Bowery Boys, with veteran supporting players Raymond Hatton and Mary Beth Hughes.
 The film was released on January 8, 1956, by Allied Artists and is the fortieth film in the series.
+It was the last of eight Bowery Boys films directed by Bernds.

 Plot

 Sach brings con artist Shifty Robinson to Louie's Sweet Shop.
 Shifty regales the gang with tales of getting rich quick, and sells them a Geiger counter and a uranium mine.
 When they arrive in Nevada, local thugs try to chase them off.
 When the ringleader finds out the boys own a mine, he lets them stay in town, planning to follow them and take over the mine.
 Eventually the boys defeat the thugs and find the uranium, only to discover that it's on an Indian reservation and doesn't belong to them.